 Stock buyback program is a program in which a corporation repurchases its own shares of common stock.
-Where the concept of repurchasing own stock is not new, the introduction of stock buyback programs has increased its importance because it usually involves in repurchasing a large number of shares of common stock.
-The total shares repurchased by the corporation is known as treasury stock.
+The concept of repurchasing own stock is not new.
+However, the introduction of stock buyback programs has increased its importance, because it usually involves in repurchasing a large number of shares of common stock.
+The total shares repurchased by the corporation are known as treasury stock.
 The treasury stock purchased under a stock buyback program can by reissued any time by the corporation.

 The impact on net income and paid-up capital

 The purchase and sale of treasury stock has no effect on the net income of the corporation because it does not result in a gain or a loss.

 If corporation opts to reissue its treasury stock, any difference between the purchase price and reissue price increases or decreases the paid up capital of the corporation.
 If the reissue price is more than the purchase price, paid up capital is increased by the amount representing the difference.
 If, on other hand, the reissue price is less than the purchase price, the paid capital is decreased by the amount representing the difference.